N-F9/quack.js/CONTRIBUTING.md

 # Contributing to Quack.js

 Welcome and thank you for your interest in contributing to Quack.js!
+The main/master branch is the development branch.

 #### Links
 - [wiki](https://github.com/N-F9/quack.js/wiki)